 SHEARMAN & STERLING’S RECENT TRENDS AND PATTERNS IN THE ENFORCEMENT OF THE FOREIGN CORRUPT PRACTICES ACT (FCPA) / FCPA DIGEST

-Shearman & Sterling has published the latest issue of its bi-annual FCPA Digest report, highlighting how FCPA enforcement actions have fared in the first half of 2021 amid a change of U.S. administration and enforcement priorities and the lingering impact of the COVID-19 outbreak and its disruption of market and governmental activity.
+Shearman & Sterling has published the latest issue of its FCPA Digest report, highlighting how FCPA enforcement actions have fared in 2022 amid a change of U.S. administration and enforcement priorities and the lingering impact of the COVID-19 outbreak and its disruption of market and governmental activity.

-- two combined DOJ and SEC corporate enforcement actions with total sanctions of approximately $164 million, the lowest amount in a six-month period since 2015;
+- ten combined DOJ and SEC corporate enforcement actions with total sanctions of approximately $1.68 billion—a notable increase from the prior year;

 Our latest report explores continuing and developing trends and patterns in the U.S. and elsewhere, as well as helpful guidance on emerging best practices in FCPA and global anti-corruption compliance programs.